Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Discussion

 These kinematic handles translate into practical diagnostics.
 The flow-set asymmetry of the long-wavelength branches implies direction-selective transmission that can be read out with standard spintronics probes.
 Entering the unidirectional regime \(c_{+}c_{-}>0\) pins one chirality and produces threshold-like amplification of correlated \((q,-q)\) pairs -- signals that should appear as drive-tunable sidebands, excess low-frequency noise, and phase-sensitive two-mode correlations.
 In horizon geometries, \(\mathrm{SU}(1,1)\) Bogoliubov mixing converts incident long-wavelength particles into high-\(q\) modes and back into long-wavelength particle--hole partners, yielding quasi-periodic emission bursts and sign flips of a particle--hole witness (pseudocharge) across the interface.
 Each of these observables follows directly from the pseudo-Hermitian BdG structure and the acoustic-metric hydrodynamics derived here.

 Conceptually, this platform broadens the landscape of nonreciprocal phases and nonequilibrium criticality.
 Rather than approaching nonreciprocal fixed points via static order and critical exceptional points (CEPs), we reach a chiral, time-crystalline state by a dynamical bifurcation from a steady driven phase, after which spectral topology (i.e., exceptional degeneracies) and hydrodynamics together govern transport.
-Experimentally, the ingredients are standard -- Gilbert damping, interfacial exchange and DMI, and dc spin-current injection -- and the key control parameters are transparent.
-This simplicity suggests immediate routes in sputtered multilayers where interlayer exchange and DMI are already engineered and characterized~\cite{DMIAFM_Fern2019,LongRangeChiralAFM_Han2019,ChiralCoup_Avci2021} and the phenomena we predict can be resolved via Brillouin light scattering, broadband ferromagnetic resonance, magnetization-noise and propagating spin-wave spectroscopy~\cite{flebus20242024}.
+Experimentally, the ingredients are standard -- Gilbert damping, interfacial exchange and DMI, and dc spin current injection -- and the key control parameters are transparent.
+This simplicity suggests immediate routes in sputtered multilayers where interlayer exchange and DMI are already engineered and characterized~\cite{DMIAFM_Fern2019,LongRangeChiralAFM_Han2019,ChiralCoup_Avci2021} and the phenomena we predict can be resolved via Brillouin light scattering, broadband ferromagnetic resonance, magnetization-noise and propagating spin wave spectroscopy~\cite{flebus20242024}, and--on the microsecond timescales relevant here--through all-electrical detection schemes based on anisotropic magnetoresistance (AMR), where the induced rotations of the magnetizations generate measurable voltage signals \cite{AMRExp_Schumacher2007}.
+Time-resolved MOKE pump–probe measurements provide an additional complementary pathway \cite{Moke_Kirilyuk2010}.

 Taken together, these results position magnetic heterostructures as a quantitative testbed for non-equilibrium universality where nonlinearity and non-Hermiticity are independently tunable and experimentally accessible.
-Furthermore, the emergence of nonreciprocity and a phase Goldstone mode links our system to recently uncovered nonreciprocal transitions at non-Hermitian quantum criticality \cite{CritEP_Hanai2020,NonRec_Vitelli2021,CEP_Diehl2024,NRIsing_Vitelli2025}, yet the mechanism is distinct: the transition into the SFLC state is not facilitated through a CEP, nor is it from a static already-symmetry-broken state.
+Furthermore, the emergence of nonreciprocity and a phase Goldstone mode links our system to recently uncovered nonreciprocal transitions at non-Hermitian quantum criticality \cite{CritEP_Hanai2020,NonRec_Vitelli2021,CEP_Diehl2024,NRIsing_Vitelli2025}, yet the mechanism is distinct: the transition into the SFLC state is not facilitated through a CEP, nor is it from a static already symmetry-broken state.
 These parallels and differences call for a systematic, head-to-head comparison of the two routes to criticality.